saucesaft/saucesaft.github.io/index.md

 ---
 title: index
-layout: layouts/windowpage.njk
+layout: layouts/homepage.njk
 eleventyNavigation:
   key: home
 ---

-## welcome to my brain garden
+## welcome to my garden

 ### feel free to explore

 i try to write useful, fun and interesting things

-### below are some of my favorite ongoing seeds that you can start reading

-- my morrowind playthrough

-- exploring the space and creating a story in meantime ft. dall-e
+below are some projects i'm working on